Team Leasing in IT: Pluses and Minuses, Alternatives, Challenges

 IT team leasing is a staffing strategy that allows companies to rent their team rather than employ them on a permanent basis.
 It’s a great option for companies that need flexible labor for short durations.
 It’s also ideal for those who are working with limited resources and budget constraints.

-If you have an IT company and you’re looking to add more people, the first option that comes to mind is to hire the new IT staff yourself.
+If you have an IT company and you’re looking to add more people, the first option that comes to mind is to find the new IT contractors for hire yourself.
 And that’s fine — hiring in-house certainly has its advantages.
 However, it could take months for those people to get up to speed.
 One study revealed that it takes 50% more time to hire people for IT roles than other roles.
 This delay will affect a lot of things, including project timelines.
 The alternative is team leasing.

 IT team leasing or body leasing in IT (where you need just one tech staff) can be a great way to hire and retain talent quickly, especially when you’re growing rapidly.